monhi/mongodb_tutorial/README.md

 ## JWT and mongo for Authentication

-<a href="https://github.com/Olanetsoft/jwt-project">Project in Github</a>
+<a  target="_blank" href="https://github.com/Olanetsoft/jwt-project">Project in Github</a>

-<a href="https://www.section.io/engineering-education/how-to-build-authentication-api-with-jwt-token-in-nodejs/">How to Build an Authentication API with JWT Token in Node.js</a>
+<a  target="_blank" href="https://www.section.io/engineering-education/how-to-build-authentication-api-with-jwt-token-in-nodejs/">How to Build an Authentication API with JWT Token in Node.js</a>

 This is a project based that uses JWT and token to keep track of user. but beautiful feature of this project is that it uses mongodb as database.